Dash-Industry-Forum/Events/01-Events.inc.md

 - the parameters <var>value</var> and <var>id</var> are not available and cannot be passed to the API
 - a new timed metadata occuring before the end of prior sample duration is not allowed while overlapping events, however, is possible with MPD and inband events

 Therefore, a DASH Event compatible timed metadata track that solves these drawbacks is defined and recommended.
 The DASH Event compatible timed metadata track is formatted as follows:

-- It embeds the DashEventMessageBox in ISOBMFF samples to encapsulate the timed metadata.
+- It shall embed the DashEventMessageBox in ISOBMFF samples to encapsulate the timed metadata.
-- It signals  urn:mpeg:dash:event:2012 (or another URN defined) in the URIMetaSampleEntry (scheme_id) to signal a timed metadata track carrying DASH Event Message Boxes
+- It shall signal urn:dashif:embeddedevents:2019 in the URIMetaSampleEntry (scheme_id) to signal a timed metadata track carrying DASH Event Message Boxes
-- Each ISOBMFF sample will contain one or more DASH Event Message Boxes (in the mdat box), with the presentation time of the ISOBMFF sample and DashEventMessageBox equal to each other
+- Each ISOBMFF sample may contain one or more DASH Event Message Boxes (in the mdat box), with the presentation time of the ISOBMFF sample and DashEventMessageBox equal to each other
-- This is one DashEventMessageBox, if a single event/timed metadata occurs at that presentation time corresponding to the ISOBMFF sample
+-  Each ISOBMFF sample shall contain one DashEventMessageBox, if a single event/timed metadata occurs at that presentation time corresponding to the ISOBMFF sample
-- These are Multiple DashEventMessageBox if multiple events start at that presentation time corresponding to the ISOBMFF sample
+- Each ISOBMFF sample shall multiple DashEventMessageBox if multiple events start at that presentation time corresponding to the ISOBMFF sample
-- the DashEventMessageBox schemeIdUri can be used to signal the scheme_id of the current event/metadata
+- the DashEventMessageBox schemeIdUri may be used to signal the scheme_id of the current event/metadata
-- The message_data of the DashEventMessageBox contains the payload, that would normally be carried in the timed metadata sample directly, or in message_data
+- The message_data of the DashEventMessageBox shall contain the payload, that would normally be carried in the timed metadata sample directly, or in message_data
-- the value and id fields can be used consistently as when using inband events, i.e. with the same meaning to detect duplicates and signal sub schemes
+- the value and id fields shall be used consistently as when using inband events, i.e. with the same meaning to detect duplicates and signal sub schemes
-- the timescale SHOULD be equal to the timescale in the MediaHeader mdhd
+- the timescale should be equal to the timescale in the MediaHeader mdhd
-- The DashEventMessageBox duration SHOULD be equal to the ISOBMFF duration of the timed metadata sample , however, when an new event/metadata sample is occuring before the current is over, the DashEventMessageBox signals the actual duration, while the ISOBMFF signals the difference in presentation time of the current and next occuring event/metadata sample.
+- The DashEventMessageBox duration should be equal to the ISOBMFF duration of the timed metadata sample , however, when an new event/metadata sample is occuring before the current is over, the DashEventMessageBox signals the actual duration, while the ISOBMFF signals the difference in presentation time of the current and next occuring event/metadata sample.
 This makes it possible to store overlapping metadata/events, without overlapping timeline in the ISOBMFF track.

-A timed metadata track structured this way will:
+A timed metadata track structured this way has the following benifits:

 - allow the client processing model to use the <var>value</var> and <var>id</var> for passing to client and detecting duplicates
 - multiple samples/events with the same presentation time may exist, i.e. by embedding multiple DashEventMessageBoxes in one ISOBMFF sample